hifuko/MapContact/README.md

 ## Features

+- Only logged-in users can see contacts/addresses.
-- There are two types of users: admin and normalo.
+- There are two types of logged-in users: admin and normalo.
 - Admin users can see all contacts/addresses including the private ones, as well as add, update and delete contacts/addresses.
 The addresses will be marked in the map.

 ![Screenshot from 2022-05-22 19-43-23](https://user-images.githubusercontent.com/45092816/169709091-88eb0799-1d66-460e-99e8-170cd6e7ee32.png)